 Unlike many industry certification programs, compliance is not just API-level compatibility with a documented API or reference implementation.
-The Cloud Foundry Certified PaaS certification requires certified offerings to actually use the software released by the foundation’s project teams.
+The Cloud Foundry Certified PaaS certification requires certified offerings to actually use the software released by the Foundation’s project teams.

 Do you need to be a Cloud Foundry Foundation member to be certified?

 No, you do not need to be a member of the Foundation to be certified.
-The certification does come from the Cloud Foundry Foundation, but any product or services that is based on Cloud Foundry is encouraged to participate in the certification program.
+The certification does come from the Cloud Foundry Foundation, but any product or service that is based on Cloud Foundry is encouraged to participate in the certification program.

 How often does my code/product need to be certified?
 How long is my certification good for?